Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose an IRL framework for eliciting an agent's risk preferences in a interactive manner in both one-period and infinite horizon cases.
-Our algorithm uses a Gibbs measure to assess our confidence on the candidate risk aversion.
-In both cases, we prove the existence of a distinguishing environment for any two risk aversions, and show that the Gibbs measure concentrates on the agent's true risk aversion when using a randomly designed environments.
-In addition, we provide two other approaches for updating the game that results in faster convergence than choosing the games uniformly.
-We showcase the empirical efficiency of such methods in many settings and illustrate how they outperform a fully random design.
+In this paper, we propose an IRL framework for eliciting an agent's risk preferences in an interactive manner, tailored to robo-advising questionnaires.
+We mainly focus on the static one-period case, where we study identifiability and convergence rate, but also conduct a preliminary analysis in the dynamic infinite-horizon case.
+In both settings, we prove the existence of a distinguishing question for any two risk aversions and derive lower bounds for the (relative) distinguishing power.
+In addition, we provide algorithms to solve this class of IRL problem.
+Our first set of experiments showcases that, for a finite set of candidate risk aversions, our design rules for selecting questions results in faster convergence than choosing the games uniformly.
+Our second set of experiments highlights that such approaches may be adapted to allow richer parametric spaces, with a suitable empirical efficiency in fewer than 50 rounds of interactions.